May 23, 2012

 After months of skimping, saving and planning, the annual family vacation is finally here.
 You head out for your much anticipated time away, but come back not only needing a time of recuperation from the hectic schedule, but also an exhaustive overall on the family budget.

-What do your family vacations look like?
-Do you ever come home and think, “Next year, we’re doing something different?”
 There is a time for that dream vacation, but there is also a time to ponder doing something unique and unexpected.

-We began a new family tradition this year with my extended family…a radically different family vacation on a budget.
-And not just any budget, a “no spend” budget.
+We began a new family tradition this year with my extended family; radically different family vacation on a budget.

 With three brothers that are entrepreneurs and an unemployed husband, we decided that if we wanted to make this vacation a reality, it would have to be a “no spend any money at all” vacation.

-And by “no spend,” I mean that no spending took place on this vacation besides buying a few additional groceries, and an item at Good Will (of course).
+And by “no spend,” I mean that no spending took place on this vacation besides buying a few additional groceries, and an item at Goodwill (of course).

 We all brought cooler/meals with us, but then made a few runs to Walmart once we arrived.
+(Read a detailed account of saving money on food during vacation with many options.)

-With five children, we can’t afford to eat out often, but we typically splurge on a few meals during vacation.
-For the first time ever, not one bite of food came from a restaurant .
+For the first time ever, not one bite of food came from a restaurant because we cooked all the meals in the condo .
 It was pretty funny to see the kids reactions the first two days.

 At one time or another, every son, daughter, niece and nephew pestered, “When are we going out to eat?”